The Salamander Trust was created to challenge, catalyse and transform the way we think about AIDS

 You can read about all the work that we do by visiting other pages of this website.
 Salamander Trust is incorporated as a company limited by guarantee and as a registered charity in the UK.
 We are also registered for Special Consultative Status with the Economic and Social Council of the UN (ECOSOC).

 Alice has worked on international gender and health issues for over 30 years, as a trainer, writer, researcher and activist.
 After completing a PhD at Cambridge University, she lived and worked in rural areas of East, Southern and West Africa for several years, as an international development consultant.
 Diagnosed HIV positive in 1992, she wrote a training package on gender, HIV, communication and relationship skills called “Stepping Stones” (www.steppingstonesfeedback.org), now widely used across Africa, Asia, the Pacific, Latin America and beyond.

-Alice’s former positions include: former International Chair of the International Community of Women Living with HIV/AIDS; former member of the Leadership Council of the Global Coalition on Women and AIDS; former member of the UK Sexual and Reproductive Health and Rights Network steering committee; former member of the UNAIDS Global Dialogue Platform of women living with HIV; and former co-founder and co-chair of the Sophia Forum, the UK Chapter of the Global Coalition on Women and AIDS.
+Alice’s former positions include: former International Chair of the International Community of Women Living with HIV/AIDS; former member of the Leadership Council of the Global Coalition on Women and AIDS; former member of the UK Sexual and Reproductive Health and Rights Network steering committee; former member of the UNAIDS Global Dialogue Platform of women living with HIV; and former co-founder and co-chair (and now a Patron) of the Sophia Forum, the UK Chapter of the Global Coalition on Women and AIDS.
+Alice has also held Honorary University Fellowships at Exeter University Medical School, Edinburgh University and the International Institue of Environment and Development.
+She has given talks to both graduate and under-graduate students on many different courses across the UK, including at Reading, Exeter, Belfast and Glasgow Universities, Liverpool School of Tropical Medicine, SOAS and London School of Hygiene and Tropical Medicine, .